RNtag12/DT_python/README.md

-# DT_python
-Desision Tree
-# Loan Data Analysis and Predictive Modeling
+# Data Analysis and Predictive Modeling using Python

-This project details the process of analyzing loan data and building predictive models to determine whether loans are likely to be fully paid.
+This project details the process of analyzing loan data and building predictive models to determine whether loans (dataset) are likely to be fully paid.
 The analysis includes data preprocessing, visualization, and the application of machine learning models using Decision Tree and Random Forest classifiers.

 ## Execution steps